Management Team

 Communications Manager

 Kyle grew up in Livingston County on 30 acres of land, where he learned to appreciate the beauty of nature by wandering the forest alone or with his siblings.
 Throughout his career, he has served in a variety of capacities in nonprofits, including as the Executive Director of a literary center.
 In addition to his work at the Land Conservancy, he’s a writer and literary translator (as K.E.
 Semmel) whose fiction, nonfiction, translations, and literary criticism have appeared in the Washington Post, Lithub, The Writer’s Chronicle, and World Literature Today, among other outlets.
 He has translated more than a dozen books from Danish or Norwegian, and he was a 2016 NEA Translation Fellow.
-In late 2023, his translation of Danish novelist Simon Fruelund's The World and Varvara will be publish published by Spuyten Duyvil; in 2024 his debut novel, Losman, will be published by SFWP.
+He will publish his debut novel, The Book of Losman, in October 2024.

 Angeline was born in Santa Fe and spent part of her childhood in Houston, TX, but at a young age she moved with family back to the Western New York region.
 Some of her favorite memories are in Elma, NY where she grew up exploring in the woods, playing in creeks, apple picking, and helping her family with their flower and vegetable gardens.
 She has a Bachelor in Fine Arts in Graphic Design and a minor in Psychology from Rochester Institute of Technology.
 She has worked for over a decade at community and mental health nonprofits.
 As a mom to three children and a practicing artist, children’s well-being, self-expression through the arts, and preserving and protecting our environment are all very important passions for her.